-After the payment file is received by the bank, payment acknowledgments (ACKs and NACKs) are impoarted into the payment dashboard within Kyriba.
+After the payment file is received by the bank, payment acknowledgments (ACKs and NACKs) are imported into the payment dashboard within Kyriba.
 Service center staff leverage this data to track payments in real-time.
 To close out the workflow, prior-day bank statements also flow into Kyriba and the ERP’s cash management module, enabling automatic reconciliation of daily bank statements.
 Lastly, verified payments are processed to the general ledger.

-An Award-winning Payments Program
+An Award-winning Payments Centralization Program

 Amway’s initiative to transform the way it managed global payments was no small feat.
 The centralization of payments to three regional shared service centers was a significant shift away from local expertise and siloed payments.
 Local bank portals and processes were replaced with payments technology from Kyriba and the number of banks used for payments were cut in half.
 Amway was able to drive cost savings and operational efficiencies through overhauling their payments process.
 In recognition of its efforts, Amway won the 2019 Silver Alexander Hamilton Award in Working Capital and Payments.

 Overall, Amway was able to realize reduced risk of payment fraud, improved productivity, standardized payment controls and a reduction in working capital requirements.